Matozap/Location-Microservice/README.md

-A microservice that provides information about geographical locations.
-The microservice is responsible for handling requests for location information, such as country, state and city, and maintaining a database of location information and it should not be updated by external systems.
+A microservice that is responsible for handling requests for location information, such as country, state and city, and maintaining a database of location information which should not be updated by external systems.

 Exposes an API in 2 flavors: controllers and Azure functions and it allows other services or applications to query the location information.
 The API starts with the basic types of queries, such as: